Understanding Swollen/Enlarged Lymph Nodes in the Neck

 - Localised Symptoms: Depending on the cause, there may be symptoms related to specific infections or diseases, such as a rash in lupus or joint pain in rheumatoid arthritis.

 It is important to note that lumps in the neck area could be a symptom of various ENT (ear, nose and throat) conditions and may not necessarily be related to the lymph nodes.
-Some conditions that may also present with neck lumps include neck cancer or thyroid nodules.
+Some conditions that may also present with neck lumps include throat cancer or thyroid nodules.
 To determine the exact cause of lumps in the neck area, it is recommended to visit an ENT head and neck specialist for evaluation and an accurate diagnosis.

 Causes of Enlarged Lymph Nodes